Funds That Support English

 - The Alchemist Review, and Uproot, two UIS literary journal (scroll down at the link for Uproot);

-- STaRS, the UIS student research conference held on campus each spring.
+- Student Technology, Arts & Research (STARS), the UIS student research conference held on campus each spring.

 Donations to this fund support many other special programs, as well as meeting important needs and creating unique opportunities for students of the English Department.